7bits/grunt-multiply-layouts/README.md

 # grunt-multiply-layouts

-> Automatic css and js minifying for multiply jade layouts using Grunt
+> Automatic css and js minifying for multiply Jade layouts using Grunt

-# What this plugin is needed for?
+# Why do I need this plugin?

-In my Node.js apps I use several templates with different css and js files included.
+In my Node.js apps I use several jade templates with different css and js files included.
 It can be, say, public and private parts of one site.
-You don't need javascripts from private part to be loaded in public and vice versa.
-All standard minify procedures just pick all files in your css/js directory, combine and compress them.
+You don't need javascripts from private part to be loaded in public part and vice versa.
+If you use standard module, it will pick all files in your css/js directory, combine and compress them.

-Multiply Layouts for Grunt do it other way: you setup task and choose mode for your layouts: `prod` or `dev`.
-In `prod` task minifies css and js for every layout separately and creates modified layouts in configured  directory, in `dev` just copying them from development directories to those, your application will use.
+This plugin do it other way: you setup task with one of available modes: `prod` or `dev`.
+In `prod` task minifies css and js for every layout separately and creates modified layouts, linked to them, in `dev` just copying layouts and js/css files from development directories to those, your application will use.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`